 Some individual workshops are designed for particular groups (for example researchers or postgraduates).
 Check the individual class descriptions for more details.

 Where booking is not yet open, you can sign up for email alerts at the link.
-More workshops are planned and will appear soon.

 - Interactive Album of Mediaeval Palaeography